Take 10 with... Nickola Overall

 6. How have you approached any challenges you’ve faced in your research?

-My primary goal is to understand how naturally occurring emotional and behavioral dynamics shape the course of people’s lives and relationships.
+My primary goal is to understand how naturally occurring emotional and behavioural dynamics shape the course of people’s lives and relationships.
 However, longitudinal studies of families take years to collect, are expensive, and – given the consequences of relationships for health and wellbeing — can produce ethical dilemmas.

 These challenges step up when we are trying to increase sample diversity, examine processes that are harmful (aggression, poor parenting) and replicate effects across studies and contexts.
 Meeting these challenges has involved collaborating with students and colleagues to build up a reservoir of studies that are used to replicate key family processes.